 Class contact:

 Lecture and seminar 34 Hrs.

-■ Tutorial 4 Hrs.
+Tutorial 4 Hrs.

-■ Workshop (3 Hrs. = 1 contact Hr.)
-4 Hrs.
+Workshop 4 Hrs.

 Other student study effort:

 Case study/Mini project 12 Hrs.

 Assignment 12 Hrs.

 Self-study 42 Hrs.

 Total student study effort 108 Hrs.

-Reading List and References George E. Dieter, Engineering Design, 3rd Ed.
-Editions, 2000.
-Warren D. Seider, Product and Process Design Prand Evaluation, John Wiley & Sons, 2004.
-Kunwoo Lee, Principles of CAD/CAM/CAE Longman, 1999.
-Vince Adams and Abraham Askenazi, Building Element Analysis, Onword Press, 1999.
-Clive L. Dym and Patrick Little, Engineerin Introduction, John Wiley & Sons, 2000.2.
-Michael J Etzel, Bruce J Walker and William J McGraw-Hill, 2001.
-George Huang, Internet Applications in Product Springer, 2003.
+Reading List and References George E. Dieter, Engineering Design, McGrav latest edition.
+Warren D. Seider, Product and Process Design Prand Evaluation, John Wiley &amp; Sons, latest edition.
+Kunwoo Lee, Principles of CAD/CAM/CAE Longman, latest edition.
+Vince Adams and Abraham Askenazi, Building Element Analysis, Onword Press, latest edition.
+Clive L. Dym and Patrick Little, Engineerin Introduction, John Wiley &amp; Sons, latest edition.
+Michael J Etzel, Bruce J Walker and William J S Hill, latest edition.
+George Huang, Internet Applications in Product Springer, latest edition.
 D.H.
-Stamatis, Six Sigma fundamentals: A Cor Methods and Tools, Productivity Press, 2004.
-Systems, Addison Wesley Better Products with Finite g Design: A Project-based Stanton, Marketing, 12 th Ed., Design and Manufacturing,
+Stamatis, Six Sigma fundamentals: A Con Methods and Tools, Productivity Press, latest edition. rinciples: Synthesis, Analysis, Systems, Addison Wesley Better Products with Finite g Design: A Project-based Stanton, Marketing, McGraw- Design and Manufacturing, uplete Guide to the System,

 Subject Code ME3301 Subject Title Applied Mechanics Credit Value 3 Level 3 Pre-requisite/ Co-requisite/ Exclusion Pre-requisite: AMA201 Mathematics I or equivalent Objectives To develop an understanding of static equilibrium and Newton's laws of motion.
 To apply static equilibrium and Newton's Laws for solving engineering systems.
 To promote effective mathematical and graphical communication skills.
 Intended Learning Outcomes Upon completion of the subject, students will be able to: a.
 Understand the basics of applied mechanics. b.
 Solve for forces and moments on a simple structure. c.
 Formulate and solve equivalent force/couple systems. d.
 Communicate effectively with the support of mathematical and graphical skills.
 Subject Synopsis/ Indicative Syllabus Fundamentals of Mechanics - Basic concepts of mechanics.
 Scalar and Vectors: Vector algebra and vector components.
 Position, unit and force vectors.
 Two and three-dimensional force systems.
 Moment of a force about a point.
 Moment of a force about a line.
 Statics - Equilibrium of a particle and the associated free-body diagrams.
 Equilibrium of a rigid body and the associated free body diagram.
 Two and three force members equilibrium in three dimensions.
 Simple trusses: The method of joints; the method of sections; zero-force members; the method of sections.
 Internal forces developed in structural members.
 Shear and moment equations and diagrams.
 Relations between distributed load, shear and moment.
 Theory of dry friction.
 Systems with friction.
 Wedges.
 Belt friction.
 Rolling resistance.
 Equivalent Systems - Determination of the resultant concurrent forces.
 Equivalent force/couple systems.
 Centre of gravity and centroid: by composite parts; by integration.
 Resultant of a general distributed force system.
 Moment of inertia of areas.
 Parallel-axis theorem for an area.
 Radius of gyration of an area.
 Calculation of moments of areas: by composite areas; by integration.
 Product of inertia for an area.
 Principles of virtual work.

-Teaching/Learning Methodology Lectures are used to deliver the fundamental knowledge in relation to the topics as described in the section subject synopsis (outcomes a to c).
+Lectures are used to deliver the fundamental knowledge in relation to the topics as described in the section subject synopsis (outcomes a to c).

 Tutorials are used to illustrate the application of fundamental knowledge to practical situations (outcomes a to c).